Article

 • Stock prediction models.
 Data scientists use Pandas to analyze existing data and create predictive models for forecasting stock prices.

 • Processing unstructured data.
-Pandas efficiently handles large, unstructured data sets and provides several powerful features—such as join or merge and data frame operation functionality.
+Pandas efficiently handles large, unstructured datasets and provides several powerful features, such as join or merge and dataframe operation functionality.

 • Advertising.
-Business intelligence analysts use Pandas to create machine learning models that analyze customer data and provide insights for more productive marketing efforts.
+Business intelligence (BI) analysts use Pandas to create machine learning models that analyze customer data and provide insights for more productive marketing efforts.

-• Matplotlib
+Matplotlib

-Matplotlib is a python library created to make 2D plotting easier.
-Matplotlib allows you to create complex plots with just a few lines of code and integrates well with other python libraries (like NumPy and SciPy).
+Matplotlib is a Python library created to make 2D plotting easier.
+Matplotlib allows you to create complex plots with just a few lines of code and integrates well with other Python libraries (like NumPy and SciPy).

 • Control image resolution.
 Image resolution control is important because you want your figures to be as clear and sharp as possible.
 The higher the resolution, the better.

 • Improve detail in plots.
-By default, matplotlib will try to plot everything in your data; you can tell it to simplify your plot by ignoring certain data points.
+By default, Matplotlib will try to plot everything in your data; you can tell it to simplify your plot by ignoring certain data points.

 • Create multiple subplots.
-Matplotlib can be useful if you compare different data sets side by side.
+Matplotlib can be useful if you compare different datasets side by side.
 You can also use subplots to create different plot types in the same figure.

 • Charts and graphs development.
 Data analysts and scientists use Matplotlib to create various charts and graphs, such as line graphs, bar charts, and scatter plots.
 These charts help simplify complex data distributions, making them understandable at a glance.